 Sunset Bay Beach

-For a summer getaway with a mellow, tropical vibe perfect for sun and water, Sunset Bay Beach, just 40 minutes south of Buffalo in Irving, has just what you’re looking for.
-This gorgeous beachside resort overlooking the seemingly infinite Lake Erie horizon not only has great swimming, but also volleyball courts, the Sunset Bay Beach Club waterfront restaurant, Cabana Sam's Beach Bar & Grill, a video game arcade, ice cream shop, and more!
+For a sunny summer getaway with a mellow, tropical vibe, Sunset Bay Beach (just 40 minutes south of Buffalo) has just what you’re looking for.
+This gorgeous beachside escape overlooks the seemingly endless Lake Erie horizon and offers great swimming, volleyball courts, the Sunset Bay Beach Club waterfront restaurant, Cabana Sam's Beach Bar & Grill, a video game arcade, ice cream shop, beach boutique and more!
+The beach is open daily and staffed with lifeguards from 10am—6pm Memorial Day weekend to Labor Day weekend.

 Playland Park Beach (Hudson Valley)